firebolt-db/godocs/docs/Guides/getting-started/get-started-next.md

 # Resources beyond getting started

-Now that you have successfully created your first engine and database, ran your first query, created indexes, copied data into, and exported data out of Firebolt, you can continue exploring Firebolt’s capabilities.
+Now that you have successfully created your first engine and database, run your first query, created indexes, copied data into Firebolt and exported data out, you can continue exploring Firebolt’s capabilities.

 ## Register through the AWS Marketplace